fastify/fastify-cli/README.md

 2. `cd yourapp`
 3. `npm install`

-The sample code offers you four npm tasks:
+The sample code offers you the following npm tasks:

 * `npm start` - starts the application
 * `npm run dev` - starts the application with